massimocaprinali/cloud-foundry-public/liberty-autoConfig.md

 ```
 {: codeblock}

-Here are examples of how to set the `services_autoconfig_excludes` environment variable for the application `myapp` by using the command-line interface.
+Here are examples of how to set the `services_autoconfig_excludes` environment variable for the app `myapp` by using the command-line interface.

 ```
     ibmcloud cf set-env myapp services_autoconfig_excludes cloudant=config